 California-style Thai cuisine is the intriguing specialty at Gin Khao, and we found it a nice change of pace from the Bangkok street-stall fare that's more usual for Tokyo.
 In addition to tom yum kung and curries, they offer entertaining cross-cultural dishes like Thai-style sriracha-glazed Buffalo chicken wings and spring rolls with a good helping of ripe avocado.

-The wings are a standout, with very crisp, crunchy skin and juicy meat, although we would have enjoyed a bit more of the cauliflower on the side.
-The "Crying Tiger" is a decent-sized platter of steak - big enough to share - served with two different spicy sauces that help bring out the flavor of the meat without being too overpowering.
+The wings are a standout, with very crisp, crunchy skin and juicy meat in a peppery dressing.
+Also recommended is the grilled rib steak with dried chili, a decent-sized platter of tender steak - big enough to share - served with a spicy sauce that helps bring out the flavor of the meat without being too overpowering.

-The lunchtime menu is much more straightforward, with decent versions of Thai standards like green curry, pad thai and gapao rice.
+The lunchtime menu is much more typical, with decent versions of Thai standards like green curry, pad thai and gapao rice.
 The dining room is spacious and airy, with some semi-outdoor terrace seating in the building's atrium.
-Budget around Y3500 for dinner and drinks, while lunches start at Y1100.
+Budget around Y3,500 for dinner and drinks, while lunches start at Y1,100.